This article was first published on www.factordaily.com and is reproduced with permisssion of the author.

 Such a move has huge ramifications for the country and it would be fair to say that nobody truly knows about the entire range of effects, since it is prone to touch so many sectors and aspects of the economy.
 However, certain things can be gleaned quite easily.

 The intended consequences

-The raison d’être of demonetizing large denominations is to target unaccounted money and counterfeit notes.
-A large part of Prime Minister Modi’s election campaign focused on fighting the presence of black money in the economy.
+The raison d’être of demonetizing large denominations is to target unaccounted money and The reproduction or alteration of a document or security element with the intent to deceive the public.
+A counterfeit banknote looks authentic and has been manufactured or altered fraudulently.
+In most countries, currency counterfeiting is a criminal offence under the criminal code.
+More notes.
+A large part of Prime Minister Modi’s election campaign focused on fighting the presence of Money obtained from criminal or illegal activities.
+For that reason, it is obviously not declared to the tax authorities.
+See Grey money.
+More in the economy.
 Any steps it had taken in this direction had not yielded fruitful results and this rather drastic measure is the inevitable final resort.

 The government has allowed citizens to deposit their large denomination notes with their banks, provided they can prove that it is from an accounted source and that they can provide identification.
 Crucially, there is also a weekly limit of Rs 20,000 on the amount of withdrawals that can be made from the bank in the next few weeks.
 This is partly to ration the precious Rs 100 notes and also to curb large exchanges of black money for white.
 By this move, most legal holders of cash will not end up losing money, while the holders of black money would be extremely wary of depositing their money in bank accounts, which can leave a trail for income tax authorities.

 Holders of black money will be wary of depositing money in bank accounts, leaving a trail for income tax authorities.